ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 - {{voprf-protocol}}: Describes an instantiation of the API in
   {{pp-api}} based on the VOPRF protocol described in
   {{I-D.irtf-cfrg-voprf}}.
-- {{ciphersuites}}: Describes ciphersuites for use with the Privacy Pass protocol based on the instantiation in {{voprf-protocol}}.
+- {{pp-ciphersuites}}: Describes ciphersuites for use with the Privacy Pass protocol based on the instantiation in {{voprf-protocol}}.
 - {{extensions}}: Describes the policy for implementing extensions to the Privacy Pass protocol.